kestra-io/docs/content/blogs/2023-11-21-clever-connect-hr-tech.md

 ## Conclusion

 Kestra has become a critical asset for CleverConnect, enabling them to accelerate their development processes and manage an ever-growing number of connectors.
 The platform's versatility, rapid development capabilities, and robust API have played a critical role in CleverConnect's ongoing mission to change the recruitment industry.
-With Kestra by their side, CleverConnect is well on its way to achieving its ambitious goals: Helping by 2030 more than 350 million people to find a fulfilling job.
+With Kestra by their side, CleverConnect is well on its way to achieving its ambitious goal by 2030: to help over 350 million people find a fulfilling job.

 Join the [Slack community](https://kestra.io/slack) if you have any questions or need assistance.
 Follow us on [Twitter](https://twitter.com/kestra_io) for the latest news.
 Check the code in our [GitHub repository](https://github.com/kestra-io/kestra) and give us a star if you like the project.